Itaka Shakespeare Festival presents contemporary world productions of William Shakespeare’s plays.

-The main idea of the festival is to treasure the work of the world’s preeminent dramatist by presenting attractive theatre programme under the open sky, as it was done in Shakespeare’s times.
-Besides the main programme, the side programme presents a wide range of multimedia and educational contents.
+The principal idea of the festival is to treasure the work of the world’s preeminent dramatist by presenting an attractive theatre programme under the open sky, as it was done in Shakespeare’s times.
+Besides the main schedule of performances, the programme also presents a wide range of multimedia and educational activity.

 Although a relative newcomer to the circuit, the festival is already a major attraction and is listed as among the top 10 national cultural events.